 Lacquered wood shepherdess stamped Louis Cresson | 18th century

-Lacquered wooden shepherdess stamped Louis Cresson, with molding, and carved, in the work of the Louis XV period.
-Louis Cresson (1706-1761), received master in 1738, is one of the most famous Parisian cabinetmakers of his time.
-Coming from a famous dynasty of carpenters in seats, he exercises rue de Cléry under the brand " like Saint Louis ".
-Its talent is particularly distinguished in the creation of Louis XV style seats, recognized for their elegant lines, their harmonious proportions and their finely carved ornaments as you can see on our shepherdess.
-The works of Louis Cresson are characterized by patterns of flowers, foliage and shells, typical of the rocky style.
-Its seats offer a refinement sought by lovers of art and ancient furniture.
-Each piece stamped with its name testifies to an exceptional know-how and an exquisite taste, making its creations prized by collectors and lovers of decorative art from the 18th century.
-Acquiring a shepherdess stamped Louis Cresson is having a part of the history of French art and rediscovering the excellence of the work of the masters of the time.
+A lacquered wooden bergère armchair, stamped Louis Cresson, with molding and carving, in the Louis XV style.
+Louis Cresson (1706-1761), who became a master in 1738, was one of the most renowned Parisian cabinetmakers of his time.
+From a famous dynasty of chair makers, he worked on the rue de Cléry under the sign " À l'Image de Saint Louis " (In the Image of Saint Louis).
+His talent is particularly evident in the creation of Louis XV style chairs, known for their elegant lines, harmonious proportions, and finely carved ornamentation, as you can see on our bergère.
+Louis Cresson's work is characterized by floral, foliate, and shell motifs, typical of the Rococo style.
+His chairs offer a refinement sought after by lovers of art and antique furniture.
+Each piece bearing his name testifies to exceptional craftsmanship and exquisite taste, making his creations treasures prized by collectors and lovers of 18th-century decorative arts.
+Acquiring a bergère armchair stamped Louis Cresson means owning a piece of French art history and rediscovering the excellence of the work of the master craftsmen of the era.

 1741101717408 Lacquer wood stamped wood Louis Cresson | 18th century